 So let’s discuss.

-Even among the (in)courage writers, there are varying views on how to celebrate holidays, therefore I know it will be the same with our readers.
+Just like with the Santa or no Santa debate, there are varying views on how to celebrate Easter, therefore I know it will be the same with our readers.

 I would love to hear – How did you reach a decision on how to celebrate Easter?